Common courtesies for eating a business lunch with clients or vendors.

 Quietly provide your card to the server before you even sit down or while on a bathroom break — it’s a classy way to close things out.

-It’s not goodbye; it’s see you later.
+It’s not goodbye; it’s see you at the next business lunch.

 - Give thanks